jmmcd/jmmcd.github.com/_posts/2024-03-02-chess-as-a-microcosm.md

 # Us against the AI, in the real world

-One last interesting angle: in Chess 960, where the starting position is different from standard, we see very interesting and different behaviours from normal chess.
+One last interesting angle is Chess 960, where the starting position is different from standard.
+We see very interesting and different behaviours from normal chess.
 Some players are much weaker than in normal chess and that's quite revealing.

-But my favourite observation is this.
-In Chess 960, players spend a lot more time on the first few moves, because it's possible to lose very suddenly with one wrong move in an opening position you don't understand.
+But my favourite observation in 960 is this.
+In Chess 960, players spend a lot more time on the first few moves than in normal chess.
+Because when you don't understand the position well, it's possible to lose almost before you begin with a single weak move.
 Something we should bear in mind if we ever consider trying to outwit a very powerful AI.